Q: What is AGRE?

 Q: Are AGRE samples free?

 A: No. Sample acquisition, processing, and distribution are expensive processes, and we pass on a fraction of these costs to researchers.
 AGRE charges researchers a per sample fee for the acquisition of samples.
-Our prices are very competitive with other gene banks.
-For pricing information, please contact the Clinical Research Specialist, Eve Landa.
+Our prices are competitive with other gene banks.
+For pricing information, please contact the Biomaterials Project Manager, Eve Landa.

 Q: What kinds of Biomaterials does AGRE distribute?

 A: AGRE distributes DNA, Cell line and Serum samples.
 Please note that serum samples are NOT available for every family in the AGRE repository.
-Please contact the Clinical Research Specialist, Eve Landa for sample availability.
+Please contact the Biomaterials Project Manager, Eve Landa, for sample availability.

 Q: What kind of data does AGRE collect and distribute?

-A: AGRE collects the Autism Diagnostic Interview Revised (ADI-R) on each of the reported affected individuals.
+A: AGRE collects the Autism Diagnostic Interview – Revised (ADI-R) on each of the reported affected individuals.
 In addition, affected individuals are assessed with the Autism Diagnostic Observational Scales (ADOS).
-In addition to the diagnostic measurements, AGRE also collect a set of cognitive exams including the Raven Progressive Matrices, the Vineland and the PPVT.
-AGRE also collects medical and environmental exposure histories on the parents, affected, and unaffected children via our Online System for Clinical Research (OSCR).
+AGRE also collected a set of cognitive exams including the Raven Progressive Matrices, the Vineland and the PPVT.
+Families were given an opportunity to provide information on medical and environmental exposure histories on the parents, affected, and unaffected children via our Online System for Clinical Research (OSCR).

-While AGRE aims to eventually collect all data for all subjects in the study, pedigrees are distributed before the entire process of data collection has been completed.
+Not every family will have all of these elements collected.
 Therefore, it is important to choose pedigrees for your study based on the specific criteria of your study as well as the availability of the necessary data.

 Q: Is AGRE affiliated with the NIMH?